ueg1990/faker-schema/README.rst

 The `Faker <https://github.com/joke2k/faker>`__ library provides a list of different `locales <https://github.com/joke2k/faker#localization>`__.
-You can choose your required locale from that list and provid it to the FakerSchema instance
+You can choose your required locale from that list and provide it to the FakerSchema instance

 .. code:: python